'Dangerous' part-worn tyres being sold

 One of the tyres bought by the BBC for £20 was 17 years old, had an unsafe puncture repair and a piece of glass through the casing.

-It was bought from Performance Tyres in Govan on the southside of Glasgow.
+It was bought from a company calling itself Performance Tyres, on Woodville Street, Govan, in the southside of Glasgow.

 When we returned to the garage the owner apologised for selling the tyre and admitted the necessary safety checks had not been carried out.